Simulation Control#

 If the output frequency is set at a higher number than the total number of iterations in the simulation, the startup iteration will still be outputted.

 • output time interval: Only writes the .pvd / .vtu files when the simulation time is within the closed interval defined by the output time interval.
 Default values are 0s and 1.7e308s.
+Used for both iteration and time output control.

 • group files: number of .vtu files generated in a parallel simulation